How Many Inches Is 64cm

 Q: How can I perform these conversions without a calculator?

 A: For quick estimations, you can use the approximate conversion factor: 1 cm ≈ 0.4 inches.
-However, for accuracy, a calculator is recommended.
+On the flip side, for accuracy, a calculator is recommended.

 Q: Are there online converters available?